 - Bicycles make up 3% of morning peak hour home-to-work trips with destinations in the Centre City, according to CARTAS.
 The overall percentage of people cycling to work in the Centre City according to CARTAS is 4%.

 - According to the 2011 civic census, of 337,127 respondents, 2,923 (0.89%) commuted to work by bicycle.

 The discrepancies in these percentages is easily explained by two factors:

-- The data was collected in different years and at different times of the year, with widely varying weather conditions -- and weather obviously is a big factor for when people choose to ride a bicycle to work.
-The cyclist survey (reporting a 3% mode share for daily bicycle commuters to work or school) was done in September 2010 (toward the end of the cycling season), the cordon counts in early May 2010, the federal census in mid May 2006, and the civic census in early April 2011 (at the very beginning of the cycling season).
+- The data was collected in different years and at different times of the year, with widely varying weather conditions — and weather obviously is a factor for when people choose to ride a bicycle to work.
+The cyclist survey (reporting a 3% mode share for daily bicycle commuters to work or school) was done in September 2010 (toward the end of the cycling season), the cordon counts in early May every year, the 2006 federal census in mid-May 2006, the 2011 National Household Survey between May and August 2011, and the civic census in early April 2011 (at the very beginning of the cycling season).
+CARTAS surveys were collected between February and May 2011.
 In particular, the morning temperatures during the April 2011 civic census ranged between -10 and 0 C and included several days with significant snowfall.
-So the 0.9% mode share reported in the civic census is most accurately interpreted as an estimate of the winter cycling mode share.
+So the 0.9% mode share reported in the civic census is best interpreted as an estimate of the winter cycling mode share.
 By contrast, morning temperatures during the 2006 federal census ranged between 7 and 22 C.

 It is worthwhile to stress again that the census data only counts employed Calgarians and their commuting mode to work.
 It does not count students commuting to school or university, and it does not count Calgarians using their bicyles regularly to go shopping or run errands, and it does not count occasional or seasonal bicycle commuters.